 Patricia Sweeney says she suffered multiple insect bites on a recent Delta Air Lines flight from Atlanta to New York.
 “The bites were most likely bed bugs or fleas,” she says.
 “I had a severe reaction to them and developed an infection.”

 But that wasn’t the worst part.
 Sweeney, who later that day made a connection to another Delta flight to Shannon, Ireland, notified her flight crew about the bites.
-She says they gave her three choices:

 • Leave the flight immediately.